bobby1030/crx-to-xpi/README.md

 ```

 ## TODO
-* Implement a better path processing method to support non-Unix environment.
+* Implement a better path processing method to support non-Unix-like environment.
 * Give some warnings when the addon use an WebExtension API that is not supported by Firefox.

 ## How does it work?